jcchikikomori/MyAngularLite/README.md

 # MyAngularLite
-Lightweight version of AngularJS without any dependencies (Manual Installation)
+Lightweight version of AngularJS

+# Purpose
+This is recommended for beginners in AngularJS.
+Build, Test and Go!

+# Instructions
+Just Install Dependecies first.. (nodejs and npm is required!)

+Shell Command: `npm install`

+## ..and you're good to go!

+# License
+MIT License